This site requires a more recent version of Adobe Flash Player to function properly.

 Business Analytics and Optimization

 Global data volume is expected to increase by 29 times over to 35 zettabytes (a zettabyte is a 1 followed by 21 zeros) in the next ten years, according to research firm IDC.
 With enterprises needing a way to manage and mine potentially valuable information from this huge source of data, advanced data analytics will witness increased adoption.

 IBM has built the world’s leading analytics practice.
 With more than 500 analytics patents, and several acquisitions, the firm has extended its capabilities beyond any other player in the market.
-IBM expects analytics solutions to contribute a mammoth $16 billion to its revenue by 2015, providing a significant boost to both its middleware software and services offerings.
+IBM expects analytics solutions to contribute a mammoth $15 billion to its revenue in 2015, providing a significant boost to both its middleware software and services offerings.

 Smarter Planet Initiative Offers Tremendous Potential

 IBM launched its Smarter Planet Initiative in 2008 to provide new ways of monitoring, connecting and analyzing the systems allowing business, civic and non-governmental leaders to develop more efficient ways to manage these systems.

 The firm aims to capture new and potentially huge markets (like utilities, e-commerce etc.) by offering solutions that will essentially be integrated with its middleware software platforms.

 If IBM manages to successfully extend its software and solution offerings leveraging its Smarter Planet Initiative, its middleware software business and GBS could witness tremendous growth in the future.